 The Authority will actively manage its relationships with its counterparties in these transactions in such a manner as to secure this objective, and will avoid over reliance on any one source of funding if this might jeopardise achievement of the above.
 This can be managed through a combination of careful planning of new loans taken out and (where it is economic to do so) restructuring debt or making early repayments.
 The market loan portfolio can limit the control of early repayments, and a strategy is in place to minimise the impact should counterparties exercise their right to increase the interest rate charged.
-The maturity analysis of financial liabilities is shown in Note 34.
+The maturity analysis of financial liabilities can be found in Note 33 - Long-term Borrowing.